chandusreddy/chandusreddy/README.md

+### Helloo 👋
-### Helloo Myself Chandu, Working as an Application Developer with main platform as Java, I love upgrading myself as how we update the software! 👋
+Myself Chandu, Working as an Application Developer with main platform as Java, I love upgrading myself as how we update the Software Technologies ! 😄

 <!--
 **chandusreddy/chandusreddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.